Patricia Paxton Brockenborough

-Arrangements were incomplete at Milner & Orr Funeral Home and Cremation Services of Paducah.
+Milner & Orr Funeral Home and Cremation Services of Paducah is in charge of arrangements.

+Expressions of sympathy may take the form of contributions to, Brockenborough Scholarship Fund, C/O Paducah Junior College, P.O.
+Box 7380 Paducah, KY 42002-7380

+During this difficult time of COVID-19, you may show your support by joining the “Hugs from Home” program by 5 p.m. on Wednesday, Feb.
+24, 2021, where your message will be attached to a balloon in the chapel to remind the family of your love and support.
+Please go to www.milnerandorr.com to send a hug.

 (0) entries